CoinFlip Logo

 • Inflation worsens economic inequality because it disproportionately impacts middle and low-income communities.

-• Due to its deflationary nature, Bitcoin presents a promising solution to mitigating the negative effects of inflation and lessening economic inequality.
+• Due to its deflationary nature, Bitcoin presents a promising solution to help mitigate the negative effects of inflation and help lessen economic inequality.

 Why Has There Been Higher Than Average Inflation in North America?